We're Hiring! View our employment opportunities & apply today.

 DUI Evaluation and Risk Education services offer the community the required services for the resolution of DUI court proceedings, as established by the Secretary of State of Illinois and the Department of Human Services.
 DUI Evaluation Services can be accessed through our Charleston, Mattoon, or Shelbyville Outpatient Offices, with DUI Risk Education Services available at our Charleston Outpatient Office.

-FAMILY RESOURCE CENTER
+ILLINOIS FAMILY RESOURCE CENTER

-The Family Resource Center encourages family member participation in substance use disorder treatment, as well as giving family members a voice in the development and implementation of practices, programs, and policies related to substance use disorder treatment for youth, young adults, and their families.
+The Illinois Family Resource Center encourages family member participation in substance use disorder treatment, as well as giving family members a voice in the development and implementation of practices, programs, and policies related to substance use disorder treatment for youth, young adults, and their families.
 The Family Resource Center offers training and technical assistance to other related agencies regarding involvement of family.

 RECOVERY ORIENTED SYSTEMS OF CARE (ROSC) COUNCIL